The OG Vegan Brisket – TEXAS BBQ-STYLE SEITAN! 🔥🔥🔥

 - Place in oven and bake for about 25 minutes.

 - At the 25 minute mark, flip loaf over.
 Place back in the oven for another 20 minutes.
-Meanwhile, fire up the grill.
+Meanwhile, fire up the grill, and prepare this BBQ sauce (video link) while your seitan is cooking.

 -You can also use oat flour or blended tofu/beans in this recipe